 Set a maximum number of times a customer can suspend their account for each billing period.
 For example, with a subscription billed yearly, a value of 3 would mean that once a subscriber suspends their account 3 times that year, they cannot suspend their account again until the next billing year.

-Enable Mixed Checkout to allow subscription products to be purchased with other products in the same transaction, including simple, variable and other non-subscription products as well as multiple different subscription product.
+Enable Mixed Checkout to allow a subscription product to be purchased with other products in the same transaction, including simple, variable and other non-subscription products as well as multiple different subscription products.

-Activating this feature makes it easier for customers to buy more from your store and to include subscription products in bundles created with extensions such as Product Bundles or Composite Products.
+Activating this feature makes it easier for customers to buy more from your store and to include subscription products in bundles created with extensions such as Product Bundles.
 Because of this, it is on by default and will only be disabled if manually unchecked.